mattfoster/gnuplot-tmbundle/README.md

 # The Gnuplot TextMate bundle

-See this [screencast](http://www.vimeo.com/2181877) for quick installation instrucitons.
+See this [screencast](http://www.vimeo.com/2181877) for quick installation instructions.

+## TextMate 2

+This bundle was written for TM 1, and while I've made some changes to improve compatibility, some things don't work.

 ## Introduction